 Choosing a strategy that fits with what you do is vital to ensuring you can recover from any disaster.
 Decide how often you need to backup; it could be hourly, daily, weekly, monthly or any combination of these, decide how long you need to keep these backups for.
 If the data is business related or precious you might need to keep off-site backups.

 Windows 7 and MacOS X come with backup software installed and ready to go.
 Both are easy to use and guide you through the process of configuring the backup schedule and choosing what to backup.
 If you have the installation disks for your Operating System and Applications, you can reduce the time the backup takes to complete and increase the life of the backup volume by excluding these from the backup schedule.

 Copy is not the same as Backup

-When you use some backup software a lot of the management of the data is taken care of for you.
-The “properties” of the files and folders are also backed up; things like file ownership and creation dates are preserved.
+When you use backup software, the file structure is managed for you.
+The “properties” of the files and folders are also backed up and things like file ownership and creation dates are preserved.
 This makes restoring the files much easier because you can search by date and be sure you get the right version of the file you want to restore.

-When you copy your files and folders to an external device as a backup you should always consider this as a temporary copy and not a backup.
-Otherwise, you will end up with copies of copies and your external disks will fill up with duplicated data.
-Its always a good idea to make a quick backup or copy of your files before you apply an update or install some new software on your computer.
-Just make sure you delete the copy after the installation or update is complete.
+If you merely copy your files and folders to an external device you should always consider this as a temporary copy and not a backup.
+Otherwise, you will end up with copies of copies on your external disks which will fill up with duplicated data.
+When you backup these external drives using Apple’s Time Machine it is smart enough to realise you have duplicates and won’t necessarily back them up again; so you can have a backup drive smaller than your main drives (this is a sign of poor user file management).
+Its always a good idea to make a quick backup or copy of your files before you apply an update or install some new software on your computer, but make sure you delete the copy after the installation or update is complete.